GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 <!--TechPass](https://portal.techpass.gov.sg)
 [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/)-->

-You can use the [TechPass portal](http://portal.techpass.gov.sg) to do a self-service sign-up for a TechPass account, or another public officer can invite you to TechPass via the [TechBiz Portal](https://portal.techbiz.suite.gov.sg).
-For more information, refer to [TechBiz documentation](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).
+You can use the [TechPass portal](http://portal.techpass.gov.sg) to do a self-service sign-up for a TechPass account.
+Alternatively, contact another public officer to send you the onboarding invitation emails via the [TechBiz Portal](https://portal.techbiz.suite.gov.sg).

+> **Tip**: If you are a public officer who is inviting others, refer to [TechBiz documentation](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).

 ## Audience